History of French: Modern French

-The first notarized document in Modern French was redacted in Aosta in 1532, when in Paris Latin was still in use.
-The first government authority to adopt Modern French as official was the Aosta Valley in 1536, three years before France itself.
-By the Ordinance of Villers-Cotterêts in 1539 King Francis I made French the official language of administration and court proceedings in France, which ousted Latin, which had been used earlier.
-With the imposition of a standardised chancery dialect and the loss of the declension system, the dialect is referred to as Middle French (moyen français).
-The first grammatical description of French, the Tretté de la Grammaire française by Louis Maigret, was published in 1550.
-Many of the 700 words of Modern French that originate from Italian were introduced in this period, including several denoting artistic concepts (scenario, piano), luxury items and food.
-The earliest history of the French language and its literature was also written in this period: the Recueil de l'origine de la langue et poesie françoise, by Claude Fauchet, published in 1581.

-Following a period of unification, regulation and purification, the French of the 17th and the 18th centuries is sometimes referred to as Classical French (français classique), but many linguists simply refer to French language from the 17th century to today as Modern French (français moderne).
+The French language of the 17th and 18th centuries, sometimes referred to as Classical French (français classique), followed a period of unification, regulation and purification.
+Many linguists simply refer to the French language from the 17th century to today as Modern French (français moderne).

-The foundation of the Académie française ('French Academy') in 1634 by Cardinal Richelieu created an official body whose goal has been the purification and preservation of the French language.
+The Académie française ('French Academy'), founded in 1634 by Cardinal Richelieu, has been an official body whose goal has been to purify and preserve the French language.
 The group of 40 members is known as the Immortals, not, as some erroneously believe, because they are chosen to serve for the extent of their lives (which they are), but because of the inscription engraved on the official seal given to them by their founder Richelieu: À l'immortalité ('to [the] Immortality [of the French language]').
 The foundation still exists and contributes to the policing of the language and to the adaptation of foreign words and expressions.
 Some recent modifications include the change from software to logiciel, packet-boat to paquebot, and riding-coat to redingote.
-The word ordinateur for computer, however was created not by the Académie but by a linguist appointed by IBM (see ordinateur on the French-language Wikipedia).
+The word ordinateur for computer, however, was created not by the Académie but by a linguist appointed by IBM (see ordinateur on the French-language Wikipedia).

 From the 17th to the 19th centuries, France was the leading land power in Europe; together with the influence of the Enlightenment, French was therefore the lingua franca of educated Europe, especially with regards to the arts, literature and diplomacy.
 Monarchs like Frederick II of Prussia and Catherine the Great of Russia spoke and wrote in excellent French.
 The Russian, German and Scandinavian courts spoke French as their main or official language and regarded their national languages as the language of the peasants.
-The spread of French to other European countries was also aided by emigration of persecuted Huguenots.
+The spread of French to other European countries was also aided by the emigration of persecuted Huguenots.